bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>Reasoning in Artificial Intelligence</h3>
-Reasoning in Artificial Intelligence (AI) is the process by which AI systems draw conclusions, make decisions or infer new knowledge from existing information.
+<p>Reasoning in Artificial Intelligence (AI) is the process by which AI systems draw
+conclusions, make decisions or infer new knowledge from existing information.</p>

-Types of reasoning used in AI are:
+<p>Types of reasoning used in AI are:</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/artificial-intelligence/reasoning-mechanisms-in-ai/">